-To receive the HEERF Grant funds, students will be required to complete a certification agreement acknowledging acceptance of the terms and conditions of the grant.
+To receive the HEERF I grant funds under the CARES Act, students will be required to complete a certification agreement acknowledging acceptance of the terms and conditions of the grant.
 Students must certify that they:

 - Have or will incur allowable expenses of food, housing, course materials, technology, health care, childcare, and/or transportation as a result of the disruption of campus operations due to coronavirus.

 - Understand it is their responsibility to notify the Financial Aid Office immediately if they will not incur expenses that meet or exceed the amount of the award.
 Furthermore, they must agree to return unused funds to the University at Buffalo.